Ordinary dry cleaning means average care for average consumers by average people

 They finally realize that:

-- it’s far easier to deliver average care to average consumers by average people than it is to deliver true quality cleaning to a discriminating clientele by technically skilled craftspeople.
+In other words, it's far easier to deliver average care to average consumers by average employees than it is to deliver true quality cleaning to a discriminating clientele by technically skilled craftspeople.

-Delivering true quality cleaning requires a significant investment in people, equipment, facilities and processes over a long period of time.
+Delivering true quality cleaning requires a significant investment in technically skilled craftspeople, equipment, facilities and processes over a long period of time.

 It also requires an understanding that, despite that significant investment, there is no guarantee that the financial rewards will be worth the investment of money and time.